BinSquare/inferbench/README.md

 # InferBench

-Community benchmark database for local LLM inference.
+User-contributed and user-verified database on hardware performance for inference.

+Please contribute!

 ## Quick Start